skip to content

 Winton 2024 Cambridge-Berkeley Exchange Programme

-Applications for Exchange Awards beginning in June 2024 are open as of 1 October 2023, and will close on Friday 15 December 2023.
+Applications for Exchange Awards beginning in June 2024 are open as of 1 October 2024, and will close on Friday 13 December 2024.

-The Winton Cambridge-Berkeley Exchange Programme is a partnership between the Winton Programme for the Physics of Sustainability, and the Kavli Energy NanoScience Institute (ENSI) (kavli.berkeley.edu) at the University of California, Berkeley to support research within the fields of these two programmes.
+The Winton Cambridge-Berkeley Exchange Programme is a partnership between the Winton Programme for the Physics of Sustainability, and the Kavli Energy NanoScience Institute (ENSI) at the University of California, Berkeley to support research within the fields of these two programmes.

 This programme supports exchanges for PhD students and postdoctoral researchers in both directions, between research groups involved in the Winton Programme and KavliENSI on topics relating to the physics of sustainability.